-Advancing our clinical stage assets based on our LNC platform delivery technology and continuing to expand utilization of this promising technology into areas of innovative medicine.

-Delivering efficacy data for MAT2203 in the EnACT study for the treatment of cryptococcal meningitis, which would highlight the safety and efficacy of this promising drug, while highlighting the ability of our LNC platform technology to deliver potent medicines across the blood-brain barrier following oral administration.

-- Progressing the development of MAT2501 through extensive preclinical toxicology and efficacy studies in NTM infections and completing a single ascending dose pharmacokinetic study in healthy volunteers later in 2021, all with the financial support of the Cystic Fibrosis Foundation. - Expanding the application of our LNC platform delivery technology through collaborations with sophisticated and well-resourced biotech and pharmaceutical companies in areas of innovative medicine.
+- Advancing our clinical stage assets based on our LNC platform delivery technology and continuing to expand utilization of this promising technology into areas of innovative medicine beyond small molecules, including nucleic acids (e.g. mRNA, DNA, antisense oligonucleotides (ASOs)) and proteins, both internally and through additional external collaborations and partnerships. - Advancing MAT2203 toward NDA filing through the ongoing EnACT study for the treatment of cryptococcal meningitis, which highlights the safety and efficacy of this promising drug candidate, while also demonstrating the ability of our LNC platform technology to deliver potent medicines across the blood-brain barrier with oral administration. - Progressing the development of MAT2501 through extensive preclinical toxicology and efficacy studies in NTM infections and completing a single ascending dose (SAD) pharmacokinetic study in healthy volunteers later in 2022, all with the financial support of the CFF.

 We have incurred losses for each period from inception.
-Our net loss was approximately \$22.4 million and \$17.4 million for the fiscal years ended December 31, 2020 and 2019, respectively.
+Our net loss was approximately \$23.3 million and \$22.4 million for the fiscal years ended December 31, 2021 and 2020, respectively.
 We expect to incur significant expenses and operating losses over the next several years.
 Accordingly, we will need additional financing to support our continuing operations.
 We will seek to fund our operations through public or private equity offerings, debt financings, government or other third-party funding, collaborations and licensing arrangements.
 Adequate additional financing may not be available to us on acceptable terms, or at all.
 Our failure to raise capital as and when needed would impact our going concern and would have a negative impact on our financial condition and our ability to pursue our business strategy and continue as a going concern.
 We will need to generate significant revenues to achieve profitability, and we may never do so.